Our Teachers & Staff

 When I’m not teaching, you can find me making pottery, meeting with my book club, playing tennis, baking, or telling anyone who will listen that I am left-handed!

-Mrs. Casie Marshall - 5th Grade STEAM Teacher
+Ms. Casie Marshall - STEAM Teacher

 In the classroom, I strive to cultivate a class of lifelong learners who love going to school each day.
-I hope to instill a growth mindset in my students, and have fun while learning.
+I hope to instill a growth mindset in my students and have fun while learning.
 Outside the classroom, you can find me being active with my dog, Perry, or on the pickleball courts.
-In the fall, I dedicate my Saturday's to college football...
+In the fall, I dedicate my Saturdays to college football...
 Go Dawgs!

-Mrs. Pam Rowe - 5th Grade Humanities Teacher
+Ms. Pam Rowe - Humanities Teacher

 Pamela Rowe is a twenty-six-year veteran educator with certifications in grades K-12 and experience as a higher education administrator.
 Pam’s career began as a first-grade teacher in Metropolitan Nashville Public Schools, where she would hone her craft before taking a brief hiatus to serve as a Student Affairs administrator at Tennessee Tech University.